-2. Secondly, we will test IMPPP in 3 Bristol-based GP surgeries.
+2. Secondly, we will test IMPPP in 3 West of England GP surgeries.
 We will interview individuals in these surgeries to find out about any problems with IMPPP so we can improve it.

-3. Thirdly, we will carry out a clinical trial in Bristol and Staffordshire.
+3. Thirdly, we will carry out a clinical trial in the West of England and the West Midlands.
 The trial will compare 27 surgeries using IMPPP to 27 surgeries using current, normal practice.
 We will check whether IMPPP results in improved medicines safety, less use of health services, and better quality of life and less burden of treatment for the patients involved.
 We will also check whether IMPPP is acceptable to patients and both doctors and pharmacists, and will find out the cost implications of IMPPP for the NHS.

 This research will provide us with valuable information about which people with polypharmacy might benefit most from having improvements made to their medicines, and tell us what approaches work best for improving the use of medicines in people with polypharmacy.
 If it works, it should be possible to use the IMPPP approach across the NHS, helping many people with polypharmacy.
 We will work closely with the public and other patient groups throughout this research, to make sure that we take on their views in the design of the IMPPP approach itself, the research more generally, and when publicising the findings.